 It’s a style that’s been around for centuries, but in modern times was inspired by R.M.
 Schindler, who built a contemporary A-frame home for Gisela Bennati in Lake Arrowhead, California, in 1934.
 Architects like Andrew Geller helped popularize them in the Fifties, when relative affluence allowed American households to build more vacation homes.
 They bought pattern books, mail-order plans and pre-fabricated kits to bring them to life.
 Churches, gas stations and liquor stores adopted the look, and by the Sixties the A-frame had become a cultural icon.

 According to Chad Randl, author of A-frame (2004), “Its appeal transcended geography and class in part because its form defied categorization.
 Was it the embodiment of contemporary geometric invention or a steadfast, timeless form, suggesting rustic survival?
-From grand versions overlooking Big Sur to the small plywood shacks advertised in Field and Stream, there was an A-frame for almost every budget.”
+From grand versions overlooking Big Sur to the small plywood shacks advertised in Field and Stream, there was an A-frame for almost every budget.

-According to Sunset magazine, “Yosemite may be only 12 miles away, but Far Meadow’s Base Camp, in some ways, trumps the iconic park.” @cabinlove (who knows her A-frames) said of our Red cabin: “This A-frame is truly one of the coolest I’ve ever seen.”
+According to Sunset magazine, “Yosemite may be only 12 miles away, but Far Meadow’s Base Camp, in some ways, trumps the iconic park.” @cabinlove (who knows her A-frames) said of our Red cabin: “This is truly one of the coolest I’ve ever seen.”